Ẹyo Otọ

 Ako-Ọpia

 Ako-Ọpia (sheaths) are covers made from leather or other materials.
-They would be used to house or protect any kind of bladed weapon, such as Idẹnrhẹn, Umozo or Ọhọ.
-A number of these are heavily ornamented and cast in brass, and would probably have had a ceremonial rather than practical function.
-A smaller number are made from coral beads.
+They are used to hold or protect any kind of bladed weapon, such as Idẹnrhẹn, Umozo or Ọhọ.
+A number of these are heavily ornamented and cast in brass and have ceremonial and practical functions.
+They are used to hold sharp blades or keep blades in a safe place by warriors, and executioners, while during burial or funeral, the heir to the deceased wears a leather Ako-Ọpia.
+A smaller number are made from coral beads, which are used by the Ọba during royal ceremonies.

 Akohẹn/Oko